 Source Domains

-- Source: The domain name of the website.
+The domain table shows:- Source: The domain name of the website.

 - Domain Type: Shows “You” for your domains, “Competitor” for tracked competitor domains, or automatic classification (Editorial, Corporate, UGC, Reference, Institutional, Other).